KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

 Type 'help' to get help.
 ```

-go ahead and try the **Hello world** cmdlet to write to the console.
+Go ahead and try the **Hello world** cmdlet to write to the console.

 ```bash
 Write-Host "Hello World!"